danny-avila/LibreChat/docs/contributions/documentation_guidelines.md

 weight: 0
 ---
 ```
 - Setting the weight in the document metadata will influence its position in the table of contents.
 Lowest weight are placed first.
-Not setting it will default to alphabetical order.
+Not setting it will default to `0`.
+When multiple docs have the same weight it sorts in alphabetical order.

 ## Important Notes
 - **⚠️Keep it organized and structured⚠️**